 Children should not bring in throat sweets in their book bags as we cannot guarantee that another child will not obtain them.

 The school must be notified if your child suffers from an allergy, which might lead to anaphylactic shock.
 If, as is likely, an Epipen has been prescribed, the school must have at least one – and preferably two – for use in emergencies, and a care plan has to be completed.
-All staff have been trained in how to administer an Epipen.

 First Aid Treatment